Rosetta-Leong/starter-hugo-academic/content/home/accomplishments.md

   - certificate_url:
     date_end: '2021-08-31'
     date_start: '2021-05-01'
-    description: Design of intelligent garbage sorting robots for searching, identifying, sorting and grabbing specified garbage over a large area

-    Real-time Object Detection; TensorRT-based Acceleration for Neural Networks
+    description: Design of intelligent garbage sorting robots for searching, identifying, sorting and grabbing specified garbage over a large area.<br>Real-time Object Detection; TensorRT-based Acceleration for Neural Networks
-    organization: ''
+    organization:
-    organization_url: ''
+    organization_url:
     title: The First Prize of the National University Students’Opt-Sci-Tech Competition
     url: 'http://opt.zju.edu.cn/gdjs/'
   - certificate_url:
     date_end: '2021-08-31'
     date_start: '2020-09-01'
-    description: Launched by DJI, both participants are required to develop their own robots of different types and functions and compete against each other tactically in the designated competition venue.

-    ROS-based mapping, localization and autonomous navigation
+    description: Launched by DJI, both participants are required to develop their own robots of different types and functions and compete against each other tactically in the designated competition venue.<br>ROS-based mapping, localization and autonomous navigation
     organization: DJI
     organization_url: https://www.dji.com/
     title: The Second Prize of the National University Robotics Competition (RoboMaster)